marcandrysco/Misc/mdbg/README.md

 The memory debugging tools replace all memory allocation calls (e.g. `malloc` and `free`) with calls to the debugger's verions (e.g. `mdbg_malloc` and `mdbg_free`).
-The debugger functions provide mechanisms discovering memory leaks, detecting use-after-free, and heap buffer overflows/underflows.
+The debugger functions provide meothods for discovering memory leaks, use-after-free, and buffer overflows/underflows on the heap.

 ## Debugging Levels